jaxon-php/jaxon-core/README.md

 The Jaxon core library
 ======================

-Jaxon is an open source PHP class library for easily creating powerful PHP-driven, web-based Ajax applications.
+Jaxon is an open source PHP library for easily creating Ajax web applications.
-Using Jaxon, you can asynchronously call PHP functions and update the content of your webpage without reloading the page.

-The Jaxon library was recently updated and modernized to make the most of the latest features of the PHP language.
+It allows into a web page to make direct Ajax calls to PHP classes that will in turn update its content, without reloading the entire page.

 This package is the Jaxon core library.

+Jaxon is a fork of the Xajax PHP library.

 What has changed?
 -----------------